hhu-adam/Logger/README.md

 ## Logger
-Skript for measuuring and translating anonymized IPs into countries for usage statistics.
+Skript for measuring and translating anonymized IPs into countries for usage statistics.